-ARS 13-2702 is the Arizona statute that defines the crime of perjury.
+ARS § 13-2702 is the Arizona statute defining the perjury crime.
 People commit this offense when they make either a false sworn statement or a false unsworn declaration regarding a material issue and do so while believing the statement/declaration is false.
 A violation of this law is a Class 4 felony punishable by almost four years in state prison.

 - lying about the identification of a suspect in an Arizona grand jury proceeding.

 - someone signing an unsworn declaration attesting to witnessing a person sign a will when he/she really did not see anything.